 The hybrid approach combines the annual concentration results from the AERMOD and CMAQ models to compute ambient concentrations at census block receptors.
-The 2014 NATA used largely the same approach used for the 2011 NATA.
-The main differences are the computation of the average AERMOD concentration for each grid cell, the inclusion of more HAPs in CMAQ (and thus the hybrid and the treatment of carbon tetrachloride, a HAP present mainly in background concentrations).
-The subsections below contain discussions on the hybrid air modeling approach used for the 2014 NATA.
+The subsections below contain discussions on the hybrid air modeling approach used for AirToxScreen.

 3.5.1.
 Overview